acearchive/acearchive.lgbt/README.md

 repositories:

 - [artifact-submissions](https://github.com/acearchive/artifact-submissions):
   This is where new artifacts are submitted for approval.
-The [artifact submission form](https://acearchive.lgbt/submit/) on the site generates a JSON file and prompts the user to open a PR to add it to this repo.
+Users create submissions via the [artifact submission form](https://acearchive.lgbt/submit/), which generates a JSON file that is checked into this repo.
 - [artifact-submit-action](https://github.com/acearchive/artifact-submit-action):
-  This is a GitHub Action which uploads submitted artifacts to the site once they're manaully approved.
+  This is a GitHub Action which uploads submitted artifacts to the site once they're manually approved.
 - [files-worker](https://github.com/acearchive/files-worker): This is a
-  serverless function which serves artifact files.
+  serverless function which serves artifact files from object storage.
 - [hugo-artifact-action](https://github.com/acearchive/hugo-artifact-action):
   This is a GitHub Action which converts dynamic content into static pages for the static site generator.